Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 ------------------------------------------------------------------------
 # How to update all programs, for real
-One of the reasons why many users hate Appimages is because they cannot be updated.
-Or at least not all.
+*One of the reasons why many users hate Appimages is because they cannot be updated.
+Or at least not all.*

-This project was born to dispel this myth and to solve the problem.
-And the solution is much more trivial than you expect.
+*This project was born to dispel this myth and to solve the problem.
+And the solution is much more trivial than you expect.*

-There are several methods to update apps, here are the most common ones, in order of priority:
+*There are several methods to update apps, here are the most common ones, in order of priority:*
-- the "comparison between versions" is the most widespread in the database, the version of the app installed is compared with the one present at the source, be it an official site or another site that tracks it;
+*- the "comparison between versions" is the most widespread in the database, the version of the app installed is compared with the one present at the source, be it an official site or another site that tracks it;*
-- if an AppImage package has a .zsync file, that will be used to download binary deltas (especially useful with large files, but not very popular among developers);
+*- if an AppImage package has a .zsync file, that will be used to download binary deltas (especially useful with large files, but not very popular among developers);*
-- some portable apps are self-updatable (see Firefox and Thunderbird);
-- if an app or script is extremely small (a few kilobytes), it is downloaded directly from scratch;
-- in rare cases, if a file .zsync is broken, we use [appimageupdatetool](https://github.com/AppImage/AppImageUpdate);
-- in some cases, the apps have a fixed version, both due to the developers' choices to abandon a portable package in favor of other more common platforms, and because a software is no longer developed.
+*- some portable apps are self-updatable (see Firefox and Thunderbird);* *- if an app or script is extremely small (a few kilobytes), it is downloaded directly from scratch;* *- in rare cases, if a file .zsync is broken, we use [appimageupdatetool](https://github.com/AppImage/AppImageUpdate);* *- in some cases, the apps have a fixed version, both due to the developers' choices to abandon a portable package in favor of other more common platforms, and because a software is no longer developed.*

-NOTE, fixed versions will be listed with their build number (e.g. $PROGRAM-1.1.1) or will be added only upon request.

 ### How to update all installed apps
-Option `-u` or `update` updates all the installed apps and keeps "AM"/"AppMan" in sync with the latest version and all latest bug fixes.
+*Option `-u` or `update` updates all the installed apps and keeps "AM"/"AppMan" in sync with the latest version and all latest bug fixes.*

 https://github.com/ivan-hc/AM/assets/88724353/f93ca782-2fc6-45a0-a3f2-1fba297a92bf

-1. To update only the programs, use `am -u --apps` / `appman -u --apps`
-2. To update just one program, use `am -u $PROGRAM` / `appman -u $PROGRAM`
-3. To update all the programs and "AM"/"AppMan" itself, just run the command`am -u` / `appman -u`
-4. To update only "AM"/"AppMan" and the modules use the option `-s` instead, `am -s` / `appman -s`
+*1. To update only the programs, use `am -u --apps` / `appman -u --apps`* *2.
+To update just one program, use `am -u $PROGRAM` / `appman -u $PROGRAM`* *3.
+To update all the programs and "AM"/"AppMan" itself, just run the command`am -u` / `appman -u`* *4.
+To update only "AM"/"AppMan" and the modules use the option `-s` instead, `am -s` / `appman -s`*

-NOTE, non-privileged users using "AM" in "AppMan Mode" cannot update /opt/am/APP-MANAGER (points 3 and 4).
-See "[How to use AM in non-privileged mode, like AppMan](#how-to-use-quotamquot-in-non-privileged-mode-like-quotappmanquot)".
+*NOTE, non-privileged users using "AM" in "AppMan Mode" cannot update /opt/am/APP-MANAGER (points 3 and 4).
+See "[How to use AM in non-privileged mode, like AppMan](#how-to-use-quotamquot-in-non-privileged-mode-like-quotappmanquot)".*

 ### How to update everything using "Topgrade"
-Keeping your system up to date usually involves invoking multiple package managers.
+*Keeping your system up to date usually involves invoking multiple package managers.
 This results in big, non-portable shell one-liners saved in your shell.
-To remedy this, Topgrade detects which tools you use and runs the appropriate commands to update them.
+To remedy this, Topgrade detects which tools you use and runs the appropriate commands to update them.*

-Install the "topgrade" package using the command
+*Install the "topgrade" package using the command*
 ```
 am -i topgrade
 ```